bernaferrari/default-opener/README.md

 ## GUI App

-The Opener app provides a beautiful native macOS interface for managing your file associations.
+The Default Opener app provides a beautiful native macOS interface for managing your file associations.

 ### Main Features

 - **Sidebar navigation**: Browse by category or by app
-- **Search**: Quickly find any file type or app
+- **Search**: Quickly find any file type or app (searches names and bundle IDs)
-- **Bulk selection**: Shift-click or Cmd-click to select multiple items
+- **Bulk selection**: Use selection mode to pick multiple items
 - **One-click change**: Click any file type to see available apps
+- **Right-click menu**: Copy extension, UTI, or change default quickly
 - **App view**: See all file types handled by a specific app
 - **Smart app discovery**: Popular editors like VS Code, Sublime, Cursor, and Zed shown first
-- **Clean UI**: Dynamic/unknown file types displayed cleanly without ugly internal identifiers

-### Activity Log

-- View all changes in the **Activity** sidebar item
-- Each entry shows what was changed, when, and by what
-- Click **Undo** to revert any change instantly
-- Bulk changes can be undone all at once
-- Validates that handlers weren't changed externally before undoing

 ### Backups in the GUI